Managing your energy use

 Step 5: Involve your staff

 It's very important to get support for the energy strategy from:

 - staff at all levels of the business

 Carrying out training and highlighting the strategy's benefits all help to boost staff participation.
-For guidance on how to motivate staff to save energy, download creating an energy awareness campaign pack (PDF, 5.4MB).

-Step 6 - control, monitor and report
+Step 6: Control, monitor and report

-Monitor your performance regularly to check that you're making progress towards your energy-saving goals.
+Monitor your performance regularly to check that you're making progress towards your energy saving goals.
 Put in place procedures to make sure your systems will carry on operating efficiently and continue to make savings in the future.
 Let staff know how progress towards achieving targets is going - this helps to keep them motivated.